 WWE Records – #14 – Most Wrestled Matches on a Pay-Per-View

 Kane’s last match on pay-per-view aside from Royal Rumble appearances was at the 2018 Crown Jewel event in Saudi Arabia.
-This was a somewhat controversial match on Saudi territory, with four guys all over 50-years-old competing, and it was most memorable for being Shawn Michaels’ first match since retiring eight years before.
+This was a somewhat controversial match on Saudi territory, with four guys all over 50-years-old competing.
+It was most memorable for being Shawn Michaels’ first match since retiring eight years before.
 It was Kane alongside The Undertaker (Brothers of Destructions) versus Triple H and Shawn Michaels (D-Generation X).
 The Brothers of Destruction came up short in a match that saw Triple H tear his right pectoral muscle.
-The match was fine, Shawn Michaels put on a respectable performance after eight years away.
+The match was fine.
+Shawn Michaels put on a respectable performance after eight years away.
 Outside of that, it didn’t do much for the fans.

 If anything, Kane still has a couple of surprise Royal Rumble appearances in him, so expect that 175 number to climb with time.